The New Jersey Self-Advocacy Project

 The 35th Annual New Jersey Statewide Self-Advocacy Network Fall Conference will take place on Saturday, September 29th at The Westin Princeton.

 Looking to attend an NJSAP Event?
-Check out our Spring Calendar for self-advocacy events near you!
+Check out our Summer Calendar for self-advocacy events near you!

 The New Jersey Self-Advocacy Project was established in 1983 in to challenge individuals with intellectual and developmental disabilities to become involved in events, legislative policies, and issues that positively affect their lives or lives of others with disabilities.
 Together we form The New Jersey Statewide Self-Advocacy Network (NJSSAN), which is used as means of supporting positive change on both a personal and social level.
 The NJSSAN consists of five Councils based on geographic location within the state.

 The Councils meet on a monthly basis and are open and free to all individuals with disabilities.
 To see the location of each council and the date for our monthly meetings, please take a look at our calendar displayed below.
 The New Jersey Self-Advocacy Project Team collaborates with the Council chairperson to create an agenda based on what the self-advocates wish to discuss.
 These meetings are a chance for advocates to voice their perspective, socialize, and to practice standing up for themselves and their rights.